amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 Amadeus Java SDK for Self-service APIs is available as a `Maven` dependency which the Amadeus for Developers team is continuously updating as the new APIs and features get released.

-You can refer to the [amadeus-java](https://github.com/amadeus4dev/amadeus-java) or [Amadeus maven dependency](https://mvnrepository.com/artifact/com.amadeus/amadeus-java) for more details on the changelog.
+You can refer to the [Amadeus Java SDK](https://github.com/amadeus4dev/amadeus-java) or [Amadeus Maven dependency](https://mvnrepository.com/artifact/com.amadeus/amadeus-java) for the detailed changelog.

 ## Installation